-One thing to consider is that not allowing any pets will significantly shrink your pool of tenants.
+One thing to consider is that not allowing any pets will significantly shrink your pool of residents.
 Most landlords operate on a case-by-case basis.
 It may be beneficial to discuss your options with a local landlord/tenant attorney, because you may be able to collect an upfront non-refundable pet fee or even charge pet rent.

 This would increase your monthly cash flow to offset the risk of damages.

 Suggested Reading: Should I Allow Pets in my Rental Home?

 Using a bulletproof lease is extremely important when managing a single-family rental.
 Unfortunately, countless leases are floating around out there, and rookie landlords often just use the first one they get their hands on.
 It would be wise to spend a little more time making sure your lease completely covers you and spells out the terms you are looking for.

 Being property managers, we deal with lease agreements every day.
 Here are the MUST-HAVES in a legitimate lease agreement:

 Keep in mind: Just because you put something in the lease agreement doesn’t mean that it is legal and enforceable.

 Once again, this would be an excellent opportunity to consult with an attorney who is well-versed in landlord/tenant law to make sure you have the most air-tight lease possible.